alperendemirciai/DuckHunt/DuckHunt/README.md

 Necessary assets folder for the game must be inside of the src folder which is in DuckHunt folder.
 Location of assets folder: ...\DuckHunt\src

+* If there is no assets folder, unfortunately the game will not run!

 ## How to Play ##
 The game is very easy to play.
 First you will encounter a title screen which allows you to start or exit the game .